MetalRick84/FrontEndMentor-nft-preview-card-component/README.md

 - **Why is the image-container higher than the image itself?** I could solve this with _height: 301px_ but I want to know why.
 You can see it when hovering the card-image (gap at the bottom of the image).
 Or with devtools :)

+### Improvements

+- Removed at bottom of card image with *display: block*
+- Changed image-path for hover-icon, thans to [Abdul Khalid](https://www.frontendmentor.io/solutions/why-gap-at-bottom-of-image-see-when-hover-1mE9MeGkki#comment-642441cd1135839cec4a0077)

 ## Author